Get access to the exclusive HR Resources you need to succeed in 2018.

-The 2014 optional standard mileage rates used to calculate the deductible costs of operating an automobile for business, charitable, medical or moving purposes, were issued by the Internal Revenue Service in December 2013.
+The 2015 optional standard mileage rates used to calculate the deductible costs of operating an automobile for business and other purposes were issued by the Internal Revenue Service on Dec.
+10, 2014.

-Notice 2013-80 contains the standard mileage rates, the amount a taxpayer must use in calculating reductions to basis for depreciation taken under the business standard mileage rate, and the maximum standard automobile cost that a taxpayer may use in computing the allowance under a fixed and variable rate plan.
-Other requirements for a taxpayer to use a standard mileage rate to calculate the amount of a deductible business, moving, medical, or charitable expense are in
+Notice 2014-79 provides the standard mileage rates for 2015, along with the amount for taxpayers to use in calculating reductions for depreciation taken under the business standard mileage rate, and the maximum standard automobile cost that taxpayers may use in computing the allowance under a fixed and variable rate (FAVR) plan.
+Other requirements for using the standard mileage rate to calculate deducible business and other expenses can be found in

 Revenue Procedure 2010-51.

 The 2015 rates apply to tax returns filed in 2016.
 The

 2014 rates are effective for returns filed in 2015.